stephanosterburg/stephanosterburg.github.io/_posts/2019-04-07-text_classification_part_3.md

 ## Jupyter Notebook

-Here is the [notebook](https://github.com/osterburg/dsc-5-capstone-project-online-ds-ft-100118/blob/master/03_data_collection.ipynb) to that post.
+Here is the [notebook](https://github.com/osterburg/news-content-capstone-project/blob/master/03_data_modeling.ipynb) to that post.

 ## What next?

+1. Iterate over the TensowFlow model to help improve our result.
-Create two more keras models, one which focuses on its "content" and the other model on its "context".
+2. Create two more keras models, one which focuses on its "content" and the other model on its "context".
 Furthermore, be able to predict what type of news article do we have - reliable or unreliable.
-And as a bonus, I like to add linguistic analysis.
+3. And as a bonus, I like to add linguistic analysis.

 Finally, build a [dashboard](https://dash.plot.ly/).